• Skip to secondary menu

 Everything Seems to be Sticky

-Even though I was always strict about where food was eaten, when I was working around my toddler everything seemed to be coated in some kind of sticky/slimy/greasy food stuff.
+Even though I was always strict about where food was eaten, when I was working from home with a toddler everything seemed to be coated in some kind of sticky/slimy/greasy food stuff.
 If I could identify the food stuff, and not have to worry about it being something even less pleasant, that was a good day.

 The Emergency Siren of “I Need a Wee”